Priyanka-Dhanabal/Project1/README.md

 #### Google
 - Used to get some catchy quotes for my website.

-#### Alan-Bushell, Akshat_Garg GitHUb account
+#### Alan-Bushell, Akshat_Garg GitHub account
-- To understand README.md file syntax and requirements.
+- CHecked random README.md file to understand the syntax and requirements.

 #### imageresizer.com
 - Used to resize the images used in the website.